Insality/sheets-exporter/README.md

 ## Setup configs
 Glossary next:
  - **Config** - contains the google sheets document ID, rules for this document and how to save it.
- - **Rule** - contains information about which data is collect (lists for Google Sheets) and how it should be processed.
+ - **Rule** - contains information about which data is collect (lists for Google Sheets or local files) and how it should be processed.

 After successful credentials and token setup you can setup **sheets-exporter** configs:
 - In any folder use `sheets-exporter init`